goodguyry/ryandomingue.com/about.md

 permalink: /about/
 ---

 I am a husband, dog father and Seattle transplant.
-I can be found cheering on [Sounders FC](http://soundersfc.com), playing my guitar or Googling the current topic of conversation just for the fun of it.
+I can be found cheering on [Sounders FC](http://soundersfc.com), playing my guitar, [hoarding GIFs](http://jif.io) or Googling the current topic of conversation.

 I work at [Story](http://storyworldwide.com/) as a <abbr title="Content Management System">CMS</abbr>/<abbr title="Quality Assurance">QA</abbr> Specialist, part of a close-knit Creative Technology team based in New York.